iyzg/iyzg.github.io/_posts/2019-11-24-contest-prep.md

 Ok, ok...
 I'm done with the "X Word" headings now.
 As obvious as it might seem, being hydrated is essential to strong performance during contests and practice.
-It's scientifically proven that a hydrated brain is able to "think faster, be more focused, and experience greater clarity and clarity".
+It's scientifically proven that a hydrated brain is able to "think faster, be more focused, and experience greater clarity".
 I find that when you're working on a problem that requires a lot of thinking, taking a quick break for water helps you refocus and refresh.